thumbnail_Logo_4_vectorized

 The conditions for traveling to third-party countries should always be checked in that country’s regulations.

-8. Can I Become a Resident of Serbia Based on Retirement?
+Can I Become a Resident of Serbia Based on Retirement?

 Even though the fact that you receive your retirement, which implies that you do not treat to become a subject of public welfare, this alone is not enough reason to approve the temporary residence and does not represent a legal ground to apply for the temporary residence permit in Serbia.

-No, you do not have to be physically present, the application can be submitted online.
-Thus, there is a moment when you have to be present in Serbia – the moment you collect the temporary residence permit stamp, which will be issued in your passport.
+Thus, there is a moment when you have to be present in Serbia – the moment you collect the temporary residence permit stamp, which will be issued in your passport, or once you come to collect your unified permit.

-10. What Documents Do You Need to Get the Residence Permit in Serbia?
+What Documents Do You Need to Get the Residence Permit in Serbia?

-11. What Are the Reasons to Terminate the Residence Permit in Serbia?
+What Are the Reasons to Terminate the Residence Permit in Serbia?

-• If the state exercises measures of protection or expulsion toward a foreigner.
+If the state exercises measures of protection or expulsion toward a foreigner.

-12. Cancelling the Residence Permit in Serbia?
+Cancelling the touristic stay in Serbia?

-13. Illegal Stay of Foreigners in Serbia – Any Consequences?
+Illegal Stay of Foreigners in Serbia – Any Consequences?

-14. What Happens If a Foreigner Does Not Leave Serbia After the Residence Permit Expires?
+What Happens If a Foreigner Does Not Leave Serbia After the Residence Permit Expires?

-If you do not leave Serbia within the ordered timeframe, the police will use force to remove you from Serbian territory.
+If you do not leave Serbia within the ordered timeframe, the Ministry of Interior will use force to remove you from Serbian territory.
 To ensure enforcement of the protective measure of expulsion, your passport or other documents and travel tickets may be temporarily seized.
 The cost of the forced expulsion will be reimbursed by you, except when particular conditions are fulfilled, and the Republic of Serbia bears the cost.

-Do Your Research Before Making a Decision
+Do Your Research Before Deciding

 If you are not a citizen of the Republic of Serbia and are considered a foreigner, but you wish to reside in Serbia, the provided information may serve as a base, i.e., as the preliminary and core information you should have when considering this option.
-One should bear in mind that this is a complex area with variations that vary from case to case, i.e. from the requirements and capabilities of each applicant.
-Therefore, such information does not replace the legal advice of an Attorney-at-law experienced in the field of the Rights of Foreigners.